 I move the Town transfer \$20,000 from the FY 2018 Vocational School Tuition budget to purchase to fund improvements at town parks, the application of said funding to be prioritized by the Leicester Highway Department.

 This article seeks funding for the maintenance of town parks, several of which have fallen into disrepair.
-It is anticipated that these funds will be used to restore lighting, field revitalization and equipment repair or replacement.
+It is anticipated that these funds will be used to restore lighting, revitalize fields and repair or replace equipment.